 Enjoy shady woodland walks, the wildflower meadow and colourful walled garden in summer, and the marvellous colours of acers, dogwoods and sweet-gum in autumn.

 Explore the meadow with its lovely stream, stepping stones, log bridge and abundant dragonflies and butterflies.

-Build dens in the woods, cook your own food at one of our campfires, play on the rope swings or use our free pond dipping kits and games for the meadow.
+Build dens in the woods, cook your own food at one of our campfires or play on the rope swings.

 Or why not just bring a picnic, let the kids play in the stream and relax?